Napata: Archaeology of the site

 The American archaeologist George A. Reisner discovered a total of ten complete (or nearly complete) statues in two caches.
 These statues depicted Taharqa and several of his successors, including Tanwetamani, Senkamanisken, Anlamani, and Aspelta.
 This discovery was partially accidental, as Reisner had only happened upon the first cache while searching for a prospective dump site.
 Weeks later, the second cache was found within the nearby Amun temple with several fragments matching the statues in the first cache.
 Along with the statue fragments, ash was found in the second cache which suggested to Reisner that the sculptures had been purposefully destroyed.
 Due to the close proximity, the statues from the caches are thought to have once been displayed in the Amun temple.

 The earliest known standing structure at Jebel Barkal is the Enthronement Pavilion, which has been dated to the reign of Thutmose IV.
 This structure is adjacent to the Jebel Barkal cliff, which has resulted in several rock falls damaging the construction at various points in the third century BC and first century AD.
 The 18th Dynasty use for this structure is uncertain, though it is known to have functioned as a royal enthronement pavilion during the third century BC.

 Cultural references

 Napata was mentioned in Giuseppe Verdi's opera Aida (1871) in Act III, when Amonasro uses Aida to learn where Rhadames will lead his army.

-Napata is the setting for a large portion of the novel, The Last Camel Died At Noon by Egyptologist, Barbara Mertz under the nom de plume of Elizabeth Peters.
+Napata is the setting for a large portion of the novel, The Last Camel Died At Noon by Egyptologist, Barbara Mertz under the pen name Elizabeth Peters.